Conformal Embeddings via Heat Kernel: Heat kernel embeddings and modifications to almost conformal maps

-where the $g_{\mathrm{can}}$ is the metric of $\ell^2$, $S_g$ is the Scalar curvature, the $A_i$'s are universal polynomials of the covariant differentiations of the metric $g$ and its curvature tensors up to order $2i$, and the convergence is in the sense of $C^r$ for any $r\geq 0$. \end{theo} As in Proposition 5 of \cite{WZ}, we can perturb the family of maps to the family that's in the form of an almost conformal map.
+where the $g_{\mathrm{can}}$ is the metric of $\ell^2$, $S_g$ is the Scalar curvature, the $A_i$'s are universal polynomials of the covariant differentiations of the metric $g$ and its curvature tensors up to order $2i$. \end{theo} Similar to Proposition 5 of \cite{WZ}, we can perturb the $t$-dependent map to a family of $t$-dependent maps, each of which is in the form of an almost conformal map.
 The idea, compared to the isometric case, is to require it to be isometric to some conformal metric $\lambda^2 g$, instead of the metric $g$ itself.
 Here is the definition of conformal map upon which we base our understanding: \begin{defi} Assume $f$ is an embedding from $(M,g_M)$ to $(N,g_N)$, which both are Riemannian manifolds, and $M$ is of dimension $m$. $f$ is a \emph{\textbf{conformal map}} from $M$ to $f(M)$, iff

-where the integer $m$ is the dimension of manifold $M$.
-Note this is equivalent to define a conformal map as the $f$ satisfying $f^*g_N=\lambda^2 g_M$ for some $\lambda\in \mathbb{R}$.
-An embedding that is a conformal map is called a conformal embedding. \end{defi} With a slight abuse of language, we also refer to a smooth map or a smooth immersion $f$ as a \textit{conformal map} as long as it satisfies the equation (\ref{conformal}).
+Note this is equivalent to define a conformal map as the $f$ satisfying $f^*g_N=\lambda^2 g_M$ for some function $\lambda\in C^\infty(M,\mathbb{R})$.
+An embedding that is a conformal map is called a \emph{\textbf{conformal embedding}}. \end{defi} With a slight abuse of language, we also refer to a smooth map or a smooth immersion $f$ as a \textit{conformal map} as long as it satisfies the equation (\ref{conformal}).
 Much attention will be focused on seeking immersions that satisfy (\ref{conformal}), and ultimately showing the immersions are embeddings.
 Therefore, such an abuse won't affect our results.